bjerga/training-visualizer/README.md

 The example network `mnist_keras.py` along with example visualization input images are available in the `test_code` folder.

 ## Installation & Setup
 This explains how to install and set up the visualization tool ready for use.
-We assume that the user have Python 3.5 installed.
+We assume that the user has Python 3.5 installed.

 ### Installation
 The first thing you need to do is download or clone the GitHub repository to your computer.
 Open a command line interface and navigate to the main directory of the repository, `training-visualizer`.